How to Trade Energy Classic Bullish Divergence and Bearish Divergence

 This examples also uses MACD indicator

 In the examples above, if you as a trader had used divergence to trade you would have gotten good trading signals to enter or exit the trades at an optimal point.
-However, divergence trading signals just like other trading indicators, is also prone to whipsaws.
-That is why it's always good to confirm the diverging trading signals with other technical indicators such as the RSI, Moving Averages and Stochastic Oscillator.
+However, divergence trading signals just like other indicators, is also prone to whipsaws.
+That is why it's always good to confirm the diverging trading signals with other indicators such as the RSI, Moving Averages and Stochastic Oscillator.

-A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the signal.

-Example of Moving Average Crossover Method Strategy
+Example of MA Crossover Strategy Strategy Method

-Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish crossover trading signal.
+Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish crossover signal.

-By combining the classic divergence trading signals with other technical indicators this way, a trader will be able to avoid whip-saws when it comes to trading the classic diverging signals, because the trader will wait until the energies market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence trading signals with other indicators this way, a trader will be able to avoid whip-saws when it comes to trading the classic diverging signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.